brodriguez8774/py-dbcn/docs/source/creating_queries.rst

 :param values_clause: Clause to provide values for updated record.

+                    Columns indicated in the below ``where_columns_clause``
+                    should match values already present in the database.

+                    All other columns will update to the new values provided here.

-:param where_clause: NOT the standard WHERE clause used in other queries.
+:param where_columns_clause: NOT the standard WHERE clause used in other queries.

                             Clause to indicate what columns are being filtered on.
 All columns present here should also be present in the ``columns_clause`` param.

-:return: TODO: Honestly unsure of what this provides.
-Double check.
+:param column_types_clause: Optional clause to provide type hinting to column
+                            types.

+                            Can be skipped when all columns are basic types, such as text or integer.

+:return: None

 Example: